In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 2. Cave Exploration

 The caves are the main attraction, featuring fascinating limestone formations and unique ecosystems.
 Access to the caves is from the parking lot.
-I mentioned that we did not visit the caves because many complained that the caves were small and not worth the visit.
+I mentioned that we did not visit the caves because there were complaints about the caves being small and not worth visiting.
 The complainers were older, and I can see why they felt this way.
 However, if you go in with the perception that you are visiting these massive underground cave systems with flowing water, you will be gravely disappointed.
-But, if you understand the term cave correctly, you’ll know it’s just a term for an underground chamber with no specific size.
+But if you understand the term cave correctly, you’ll know it’s just a term for an underground chamber with no specific size.

 Depth of the Ontario caves from the outside of the cave rocks